Understanding Latent Diffusability via Fisher Geometry: Experimental Details

-This subsection provides the experimental details for the study described in Section~\ref{sec:exp_GPE}.
+This subsection provides the experimental details for the study described in \S\ref{sec:exp_VAE} on FFHQ data\footnote{dataset license: CC BY-NC-SA 4.0.
+Individual Flickr images are released under CC BY 2.0, CC BY-NC 2.0, Public Domain Mark 1.0, CC0 1.0, or U.S. Government Works licenses.}.

-\paragraph{GPE and VAE} The GPE and VAE models employ the same fully convolutional encoder and decoder architectures and differ only in their training objectives, resulting in different latent representations while keeping the network architecture identical.
-We adopt the architecture configuration provided for the CelebA dataset at \(64 \times 64\) resolution in the official implementation\footnote{\url{https://github.com/wonjunee/GPE_codes}}.
-The latent dimension is set to $256$.
+\textbf{VAE and KL-AE} The traditional VAE employs a hybrid encoder--decoder architecture, combining convolutional layers with fully connected layers for latent-space projection and feature reconstruction.
+We adopt the architecture configuration provided for the CelebA dataset at \(64 \times 64\) resolution in the implementation\footnote{\url{https://github.com/wonjunee/GPE_codes}; license: custom research-use license.} The latent dimension is set to $256$.

-Both models are trained on FFHQ images at \(64 \times 64\) resolution using a batch size of $100$ and learning rate \(1\times10^{-4}\).
-For GPE, training is performed in stages: the encoder is first trained for $8$ hours, followed by training the decoder for $20$ hours while keeping the encoder fixed.
-To improve robustness, the decoder is further trained for an additional $8$ hours by adding Gaussian noise with standard deviation $0.05$ to the encoder outputs before feeding them into the decoder.

-For the VAE model, we employ a $\beta$-annealing strategy, gradually increasing the KL-divergence weight $\beta$ during training.
-Specifically, we begin with a warm-up phase using $\beta \in \{0, 10^{-3}, 10^{-2}\}$, training each stage for $5$ hours, followed by training with $\beta=0.1$ for $20$ hours.
+The VAE models is trained on FFHQ images at \(64 \times 64\) resolution using a batch size of $100$ and learning rate \(1\times10^{-4}\).
+We employ a $\beta$-annealing strategy, gradually increasing the KL-divergence weight $\beta$ during training.
+Specifically, we begin with a warm-up phase using $\beta \in \{0, 10^{-3}, 10^{-2}\}$, training each stage for $5$ hours, followed by training with $\beta=0.1$ for $20$ hours on one GPU.

-\paragraph{Diffusion models} For the pixel-space experiment, we train a diffusion model directly on FFHQ images at \(64 \times 64\) resolution.
-For the latent-space experiments, the trained GPE and VAE encoders produce latent vectors of dimension $256$.
-These vectors are reshaped into \(16 \times 16\) tensors using a serpentine ordering and normalized using Gaussian statistics prior to diffusion training.
-Diffusion models are then trained separately on the GPE and VAE latent representations.

-The diffusion model architecture and training setup are largely consistent between the pixel-space and latent-space experiments.
-We use a DiT backbone with hidden size $768$, depth $12$, and $12$ attention heads as the score network, following the official implementation\footnote{\url{https://github.com/facebookresearch/DiT}}.
-The patch size is adjusted according to the input representation: since the pixel-space distribution and the GPE latent distribution benefit from finer spatial resolution for stable training, we use patch size $2$ for the pixel-space model, patch size $1$ for the GPE latent model, and patch size $2$ for the VAE latent model.

-All diffusion models are trained within the EDM framework in the unconditional setting using the official implementation\footnote{\url{https://github.com/NVlabs/edm}}.
-We use a batch size of 256 and dropout rate $0.05$, with no data augmentation.
-Optimization is performed using Adam with $\beta_1=0.9$, $\beta_2=0.999$, and $\epsilon=10^{-8}$.